dylan2106/Magnetic-Voluntary-Head-fixation/README.md

 this directory contains the firmeware for the arduino running the bearing detection circuit electronics\tri_mount_adj_2

-this device sences the bearing balls in teh kinematic bearings and sends the appropriate output as BNCs TTL that are routed to the scanimage control system and the behaviural control
+this device sences the bearing balls in the kinematic bearings and sends the appropriate output as BNCs TTL that are routed to the scanimage control system and the behaviural control

 ### **odor_behavioural_control**
 this directory contians teh firmware for the arduino mega operating as the mega_base_station.